-The news has lately been thick with reports of major attacks on corporate networks.
+News over the last few years has been thick with reports of major data breaches on corporate network infrastructure.
 In the cases of the Panama Papers, the OPM leak, and the Hacking Team leak, the results were catastrophic leaks of extremely confidential information.

-Right now, the most worrisome network threats fall into four main categories: malware, phishing, denial of service (DoS) attacks, and advanced persistent threats (APTs).
+The most common network threats fall into four main categories: malware, phishing, denial of service (DoS) attacks, and advanced persistent threats (APTs).

 The good news is that it’s neither extremely hard nor overly expensive to mount a reasonably effective defense.

 Malware is the modern term for what we used to call a computer virus.
-The term has changed because the threat has changed—today’s malware is much more dangerous.
-It’s usually deployed starting with a small “dropper” program that then contacts a command-and-control host (variously abbreviated C&C, CC, or C2) to get further instructions and download additional malware.
+It’s usually deployed starting with a small “dropper” program that then contacts a command-and-control host to get further instructions and download additional malware.

-One of the most dangerous and growing types of malware is crypto-ransomware, which immediately sets about encrypting all your files, including all files on any network shares.
+One of the most dangerous types is ransomware, which immediately sets about encrypting all your files, including all files on any network shares.
 It then offers to give you the key to unlock your files in exchange for paying a ransom.

 Most malware isn’t targeted.
 By that I mean it’s produced with the general intent of catching somebody—anybody—not you in particular.